Salmon-River-Restoration-Council/HCHECK/README.md

 ### Nix Users (Linux, Windows WSL, MacOS)

 This project includes a Nix flake for easy development and execution in Nix environments.
+For more information about Nix and how to use it, please refer to the [official Nix documentation](https://nixos.org/manual/nix/stable/).

 1. Ensure you have Nix installed with flakes enabled.
 2. To enter a development shell: